TurtleEngr/gitproj/doc/user-doc/config.md

 "git proj config".

 The /usr/share/doc/git-proj/config/gitconfig file is not used directly by "git config".
-It is only used to setup the ~/.gitconfig file.
+It is only used to set up the ~/.gitconfig file.

-When a new version of gitproj is installed, new vars and new default values may be added.
+New vars and default values may be added when a new version of gitproj is installed.
 Package manager options can be used to replace or keep the existing config file (see man dpkg --force-confdef,
 \--force-confnew, or --force-confold).